msaif2920/SABRE-PROTOTYPE/README.md

 •	The test will return successful
 •	Then click on clone
 •	Choose yes
 •	Let the program build.
 Wait for it state build.
-Grade finished at the bottom
+Check if Gradle build finished at the bottom
 •	Hit run and run the app
 •	There are Different type of users.
 •	If you want to login as Super User